hmontazeri/dwc-challenge/README.md

 This application provides an API to calculate CO2 emissions for different transportation methods based on a given distance.
 It also includes a frontend to interact with the backend API.
 Below, you'll find instructions on how to set up and run the application using Docker Compose and how to set up a development environment for making changes to the code.

+This project uses a **monorepo** structure to manage both the backend and frontend within a single repository.
+The package manager **pnpm** is used to handle dependencies efficiently across the monorepo.

 ---

 ## Table of Contents